OlafTyc/QC-NGS/README.md

+# QC-NGS tutorial

+This tutorial will guide you through the process of generating and reading a QC report.
+It uses the software packages [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastq-screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) and [multiQC](https://multiqc.info/), that will be installed by using `conda`.
+Please cite all used software appropriately.

 # How to perform an initial QC of your sequencing data?

-Enter the data directory and make yourself familiar with the files.
+Enter the data directory and make yourself familiar with the files that you received from your NGS-sequencing provider.
 Usually there should be one or two directories containing all your .fastq/.fq sequencing files (more information about this format [here](https://en.wikipedia.org/wiki/FASTQ_format)).
 In most cases the files are compressed (.gz or .bz).
 Additionally, there should be some kind of Readme file with specific information about the received data and eventually a design file, translating file names into your sample names.
 In some cases the sequencing agency already performed some cleaning procedure.
 In this case you most likely received a directory with the data before and after cleaning, respectively.
 Raw (and clean) data can be treated by different filtering and trimming steps:

 ## Check, if you downloaded the files correctly